 So, have lots of sex, but not all the time, and don’t worry about whether or not “this time” might be “the time” because again, stress is bad.

 Dr. Movassaghi’s advice seemed pretty straightforward.
-All I have to do to increase my sperm count is sleep better, eat better, abstain from drinking and smoking, stop heating my bean bag, and quit my stress-inducing job so I can focus on working out and having semi-frequent sex.
+All I have to do to increase sperm count is sleep better, eat better, abstain from drinking and smoking, stop heating my bean bag, and quit my stress-inducing job so I can focus on working out and having semi-frequent sex.
 To put it another way, it’s not going to be easy.

 It is likely to be difficult for you as well.
-Lifestyle changes aren’t easy, and if your goal is to improve your sperm count in order to increase your chances of having a baby, there’s a pretty good chance you’ll need to make a number of them.
+Lifestyle changes aren’t easy, and if your goal is to increase sperm count in order to increase your chances of having a baby, there’s a pretty good chance you’ll need to make a number of them.
 But at the end of the day, if you’re successful, then your wife will need to do the same thing.
 She’ll need to abstain from alcohol and any other vice.
 She’ll give up coffee or stop eating sushi.
 She’ll do these things selflessly, in an effort to improve her child’s chances for a healthy life.
 Surely, you can engage in similar behavior in order to make that life possible.

 If you’re trying to increase your chances of conception, start with a semen analysis — it’s the fastest way to know exactly where you stand.
 This is best done through a professional, but there are at home test kits, including the app-based YO Sperm Test and the chemistry-set style Trak male fertility testing system.
 Both offer clear results on where you stand.
 If knowing is half the battle, the other half is, in this case, analyzing nearly every aspect of your life and changing what you can.
 I’ll be rooting for myself, and not just because studies show cheering for a team can increase your testosterone.
 It can though, so I’ll also be rooting for the Mets, right up until they start to stress me out.